SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-cmdset-with-dialog-api.md

 12. Provide the name as **Sample**, and then select **Create**.

     Notice how **Command One** and **Command Two** are rendering in the toolbar based on your ListView Command Set customizations.
+Notice that the extension is also rendered automatically for any existing lists, not only for new ones.

     ![Additional buttons visible on the toolbar](../../../images/ext-com-dialog-visible-deployment.png)

 > [!NOTE]
-> If you find an issue in the documentation or in the SharePoint Framework, report that to SharePoint engineering by using the [issue list at the sp-dev-docs repository](https://github.com/SharePoint/sp-dev-docs/issues).
+> If you find an issue in the documentation or in the SharePoint Framework, please report that to SharePoint engineering by using the [issue list at the sp-dev-docs repository](https://github.com/SharePoint/sp-dev-docs/issues) or by adding a comment to this article.
 Thanks for your input in advance.

 ## See also